 What Are The Various Payout Options Available With The Plans?

 There are several payout options available that cater to the needs of every policyholder.
+You should also know in detail how you can claim a life insurance.
 The four types of payout modes are given as follows.

 According to this mode of payment, the entire insurance corpus is disbursed at a time.
 After the policyholder’s demise, the life cover is paid as a fixed amount to the nominee.